-- The trade or business must have been operated by the order or by the institution since before May 27, 1959. - The trade or business must consist of providing services under a license issued by a federal regulatory agency. - More than 90% of the net income from the business for the tax year must be devoted to religious, charitable, or educational purposes that constitute the basis for the religious order's exemption. - 4.
+- 1. The trade or business must have been operated by the order or by the institution since before May 27, 1959. - 2.
+The trade or business must consist of providing services under a license issued by a federal regulatory agency. - More than 90% of the net income from the business for the tax year must be devoted to religious, charitable, or educational purposes that constitute the basis for the religious order's exemption. - 4.
 The rates or other charges for these services must be fully competitive with the rates or other charges of similar taxable businesses.
 Rates or other charges for these services will be considered as fully competitive if they are neither materially higher nor materially lower than the rates charged by similar businesses operating in the same general area.

 Exception.
-This exclusion does not apply to unrelated debt-financed income (discussed later under Income From Debt-Financed Property).
+This exclusion does not apply to unrelated debt-financed income (discussed under Income From Debt-Financed Property, later).

 Member income of mutual or cooperative electric companies.
-For tax years beginning after October 22, 2004, income of a mutual or cooperative electric company described in section 501(c)(12) which is treated as member income under subparagraph (H) of that section is excluded from unrelated business taxable income.
+Income of a mutual or cooperative electric company described in section 501(c)(12) which is treated as member income under subparagraph (H) of that section is excluded from unrelated business taxable income.